-To mark the occasion of the Industrial Designers Society of America (IDSA)'s 55th birthday on March 5, 2020—National Industrial Design Day—we asked our community to share about their experiences as industrial designers and members of IDSA.
-Here are a few of their stories.
+To mark the occasion of the Industrial Designers Society of America (IDSA)'s 55th birthday on March 5, 2020—National Industrial Design Day—we asked members to share about their experiences as industrial designers.
+Here are three of their stories.

 I joined IDSA as an International Student Member in 2012 and have since received much support and help from this professional and lovely IDSA family.
 I was honored to win IDEA Gold twice, both in student and professional categories, and served on the IDEA jury in 2017 and 2018.
 Last year, I was pleased to receive the IDSA Gianninoto Graduate Scholarship.
 Recently I joined IDSA Boston Chapter as Vice Chair and have started to contribute what I’ve learned in the past from IDSA.